-Flowers, Water & Sun: An Early Photographic Process Revisited.
+Flowers, Water & Sun: An Early Photographic Process Revisited and explanation of the anthotype process.

 The Anthotype process is a beautiful way to make images and is certainly the most environmentally-friendly.